jgyates/genmon/README.md

             communication.
 This can be installed via the following command: sudo apt-get install python-serial

-In addition the the external dependancies there are additional python modules included in this project that are used:
+In addition the the external dependencies there are additional python modules included in this project that are used:

         mymail.py - This module provides support for sending email and monitoring an IMAP email folder for incoming mail.
 The mail module can be configured by modifying the